azra-l/festival-fanatic/README.md

 ## Stanford
 - Implemented Spotify OAuth, user authentication/persistance using sessions, redux, secured backend API and frontend assets
-- Researched and implemented Spotify APIs, BandsInTown API and other third party APIs
+- Researched and implemented Spotify APIs (OAuth, Top Artists), BandsInTown API (matching, selective matching) and other third party APIs
 - Designed architecture of the frontend and backend, helped teammates with frontend and backend additions and trouble shooted

 ## Tristan